 Created by John Mankiewicz and Daniel Pyne

-This sly, clever 1998 mockumentary “failed upward from a discarded TV pilot to art movie favourite”, according to Dick Lochte.
-Two hip young New York City filmmakers, Wilton Crawley (hip-hop performer Mos Def) and A.J.
-Edison (John Livingston), set out to make a documentary about the daily workings of an old-fashioned two-man detective agency in Los Angeles, run by film buff JOE BOONE (played to the hily by Miguel Ferrer) and his reckless partner, Kevin Murphy (John Slattery).
+The premise is relatively simple, though.
+Two would-be hip young New York City filmmakers, Wilton Crawley (played by hip-hop performer Mos Def) and A.J.
+Edison (John Livingston), head west to make a documentary about the daily workings of Boone & Murphy Inquiries, an old-fashioned two-man detective agency, in Los Angeles.
+It’s run by a pair of old high school buddies: film buff and would-be tough guy JOE BOONE (played to the hilt by Miguel Ferrer), who just loves being a P.I., and his reckless partner, Kevin Murphy (John Slattery).

 Much of the film is shot in handheld 16mm fashion, making it all the more believable.
 When clients walk through the door, they make nervous eye contact with the camera, and are quickly briefed on the documentary being made.

 But Christ you know it ain’t easy.
-The detectives are painfully aware that they’re being filmed, they look like morons, nothing very dramatic happens and the film looks like it’s going to be a dud.
+The detectives are painfully aware that they’re being filmed as they work their cases, and they come off like incompetent boobs.
+Nothing very dramatic even happens at first.

-A subtle and peculiar but enjoyable little flick, as much about film making as it is about detective work, and the mockumentary format lends an quirky, offbeat feel to it all.
-And Miguel Ferrer just brings it all back home, acting like the pro he is.
+A subtle and peculiar little flick, chockfull of running gags (dog poop, rubber guns, etc.), some unexpectedly touching moments and just enough snappy patter and commentary from the agency’s secretary Angela (who may be the only one in the film with a clue) to keep things rolling.
+There’s even an actual mystery here, one that winks at Raymond Chander’s The Long Goodbye.
+But ultimately the film is as much about film making as it is about detective work, and the mockumentary format lends an enjoyably quirky, offbeat feel to it all.
+And Miguel Ferrer just brings it all back home, delivering a surprisingly touching performance.

 - “It’s called ‘show business,’ not “show art.'”